dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-5-refactor-a-mart.md

               expr: product_price
    ```

-3. Let's build a simple revenue metric on top of our semantic model now.
+3. 📏 Finally, Let's **build a simple revenue metric** on top of our semantic model now.

    ```YAML
    metrics: